Posted on March 22, 2022 at 2:57 PM by Iowa Weight Loss Specialists

 Drinking cold water may also be beneficial.
 One study showed that drinking half a liter of cold water increased participants’ REE by 10-30% for the following hour.
 The mechanism behind this may be that the body uses additional energy to raise the temperature of cold water up to body temperature.

 Sleep deprivation and chronic stress have negative effects on metabolism and cortisol hormone levels.
 Persistently elevated cortisol levels can have a number of effects in the body including increased likelihood of weight gain, fatigue, and increased blood sugar.
 Aim for 7-9 hours of quality sleep per night.
 Consider meeting with an Iowa Weight Loss Specialists mental health provider to discuss strategies for effectively managing life stressors.

-To learn more about Metabolic Testing with an indirect calorimeter, please click here.
+Learn more about Metabolic Testing with an indirect calorimeter.